Dictionary

 "What are those guys saying?"

-Every trade has a history, a culture and secrets, all most vividly expressed in the special terms used by its workers.
 Here are the unique words used on the carnival lot, a language that defines a world of wonders.
-You can dip into this glossary to seek individual terms, but you can also read it as a whole, using it as a detailed guide to the carnival/sideshow/circus/vaudeville worlds (distilled to eliminate the average book's cute anecdotes and to concentrate the essence).
+You can dip into this glossary to seek individual terms, but you can also read it as a whole, using it as a detailed guide to the carnival/sideshow/circus/vaudeville worlds.
 I hope it avoids being, in Studs Terkel's words, "like a National Geographic documentary on the Zulu people, all detail and no insight."
-Some contributors have supplied (but I have chosen not to include) slang terms widely used outside the field.
+Some contributors have supplied (but I have chosen not to include) old and new slang terms widely used in mainstream culture (and, therefore, not specific to the field).
 Terms in active use vary significantly between various areas of the U.S.

 American Circus Slang British/Euro Circus Slang Vaudeville Slang

-Carnival Slang & Sideshow Slang A-C D-I J-P Q-Z
+Carnival Slang & Sideshow Slang: A-C D-I J-P Q-Z

-Ciazarn Gypsies Website Home Page
+Ciazarn & The Carny Code Gypsies Website Home Page

 "Carny